 The Park lies 400 km from Kampala.
 The best way to visit it is to book a tour through a local agency or to rent a 4×4 vehicle at Entebbe International Airport.
 In general, the roads are in a good condition.
 You can find the website of some local tour operators by clicking here.

 The Park offers a good choice of accommodation ranging from campsites to luxury lodges.
 The Mweya Safari Lodge is by far the most expensive and best accommodation in the whole Park.
 We slept at the Buffalo Safari Lodge, also in the Mweya sector.
 In the Ishasa sector, the choice is much less wide.
 Here, you will find the expensive Wilderness camp, Ntungwe River camp and Ishasha camp

 4. Travellers’ safety

 Obviously, it is absolutely forbidden to get off the vehicle during a game drive except in the designated areas.
-In the Mweya sector you will find a small area with a coffee-bar and several stalls where locals sell T-shirts and various souvenirs.
-If you sleep in a tent, check wheter the area is fenced.
+In the Mweya sector, you will find a small area with a coffee bar and several stalls where locals sell T-shirts and various souvenirs.
+If you sleep in a tent, check if the area is fenced.
 Campsites often don’t have fences and going out at night can be dangerous.
-The first time we visited the Queen Elizabeth we slept in a tent making a very close encounter with a leopard.
-The Ishasha sector is very wild and remote, and bordering the Democratic Republic of the Congo where the security situation is not the best.
+The first time we visited Queen Elizabeth we slept in our tent having a very close encounter with a leopard.
+The Ishasha sector is very wild and remote, and it borders the Democratic Republic of the Congo where the security situation is dangerous.
 In 2019, a tourist and her guide were kidnapped and fortunately immediately released.

-As for the health situation, malaria is endemic in Uganda; remember to protect yourself especially at night by applying a mosquito repellent that contains at least 30% DEET and using long-sleeved clothing.
-Furthermore, for entry into the country it is mandatory to be vaccinated against yellow fever.
+Malaria is endemic in Uganda; remember to protect yourself especially at night by applying a mosquito repellent that contains at least 30% DEET and using long-sleeved clothing.
+Furthermore, for entry into the country, it is mandatory to be vaccinated against yellow fever.